laureny17/61040-portfolio/assignments/assignment2.md

         requires: adder is the Admin and event is an active event
-        effect: create applications for each applicantID associated with an applicantYear, a set of questions and answers from the application, and readsCompleted = 0 getNextAssignment (user: User, event: Event, currentTime: DateTime): (assignment: CurrentAssignments)
+        effect: create applications for each applicantID associated with an applicantYear, a set of questions and answers from the application, and readsCompleted = 0 getNextAssignment (user: User, event: Event, startTime: DateTime): (assignment: CurrentAssignments)
         requires: event is the active event, and user is a reader for event
-        effect: create a CurrentAssignment for this user with startTime as currentTime, with an application that does not have user in readers set
+        effect: create a CurrentAssignment for this user with startTime, with an application that does not have user in readers set
 ```